Who can be a PI?

 What are the training requirements for PIs?

-Initial PI training includes completion of the Duke Medicine CITI modules, Research Cost Compliance (RCC) training, and Duke Data Integrity and Security training.
+Initial PI training includes completion of the Duke Medicine CITI modules, Responsible Conduct of Research training, and Duke Data Integrity and Security training.

 Is there other training recommended?

 Other training is based on the roles carried out in the conduct of the study.
 This may include Obtaining Informed Consent, Investigator Responsibilities and Study Documentation.
 These classes are developed by DOCR, and registration is available on the Learning Management System (LMS) website.

 I'm interested in an industry-sponsored trial.
 What are the next steps?

 The Medical CRU can help coordinate all of the next steps.
 Please visit the industry-sponsored research page to learn more.

 What is the Clinical Quality Management Plan (CQMP)?